 Deardorff Post-acute SNF Mortality and Home Discharge Index

 Population: Community dwelling Medicare Fee for Service beneficiaries aged 66 years and older who were admitted to a skilled nursing facility for short-term post-acute care following a hospitalization.
-Note: individuals enrolled in Medicare Advantage plans were excluded.

 Outcomes: 6-month all-cause mortality and successful community discharge (defined as a discharge home from the skilled nursing facility with no hospitalization or death in the 30 days following discharge)